tonycoz/p5-Promise-ES6/README.md

 aborting an in-process operation.
 So, if you need this functionality, you’ll have to implement it yourself.
 Two ways of doing this are:

-- Subclass Promise::ES6 and provide cancellation logic in your subclass.
+- Subclass Promise::ES6 and provide cancellation logic in that subclass.
 See [DNS::Unbound::AsyncQuery](https://metacpan.org/pod/DNS::Unbound::AsyncQuery)’s implementation for an example of this.
-- Implement the cancellation on the object that creates your promises.
+- Implement the cancellation on a request object that your “promise-creator” also consumes.
 This is probably the more straightforward approach but requires that there be some object or ID besides the promise that uniquely identifies the action to be canceled.
 See [Net::Curl::Promiser](https://metacpan.org/pod/Net::Curl::Promiser) for an example of this approach.